CyberMatters/Hermes/README.md

 - No agent is needed

 Currently, the scanner looks for file hashes in the file system and can handle MD5, SHA1 and SHA256.
-The output is under CSV format for ease of use and ingestion in other platforms if needed.
+The output is under CSV format for ease of use and ingestion into other platforms if needed.

 ## Use cases

-Both small and big organizations can face difficulties when it comes to continuously monitoring assets in their network accross multiple environment.
+Both small and big organizations can face difficulties when it comes to continuously monitoring assets in their network across multiple environment.
 Unfortunately, incident response only starts when malicious activity is detected.
 Quickly scanning an asset may help identify threats and allow for the incident response process to start.
 Deploying Hermes could be done via: